paultopia/techuplaw/content/tutorials/markdown.md

 - [Atom](https://atom.io/).
 Pros: free, scriptable in Javascript.
 Cons: can be a bit of a battery drain and resource hog (though probably not as bad as Microsoft Word).

 - [Sublime Text](https://www.sublimetext.com/).
-Pros: fast, lightweight, scriptable in Python (way better than JavaScript), just a beautifully designed piece of software---there are cults of people who love it.
+Pros: fast, lightweight, scriptable in Python (way better than JavaScript), just a beautifully designed piece of software--there are cults of people who love it.
 Cons: A bit expensive ($80), although if you're willing to tolerate nag messages you can use for free.

 On Mac there is also [BBEdit](https://www.barebones.com/products/bbedit/), which is fine.
 There are also dedicated Markdown editors for both platforms; like I said, I like Byword for Mac; for Windows I'm not sure what's best.